 Everyone loves a vacation.
 Studies have shown that even just planning one, and having it on the calendar, improves both your quality of life and work ethic.
 However, vacations can be expensive.
 Especially if you go into it without any sort of planning or knowing how expensive where you are traveling to will be.
-You can eliminate stress, and just focus on how much fun your vacation will be, by setting up a simple budget when you start planning your vacation.
+By creating a simple budget when you first begin planning your vacation, you can eliminate stress and focus solely on how much fun you will have.

 The biggest expenses of a trip are the travel costs, i.e., plane tickets, and the cost of hotels.
 Will you be flying or driving?
 Do you want to stay in a hotel, or rent a home like an Airbnb?
 These are important things to think about, and are the most expensive parts of your vacation.